-These underground drilling results are consistent with the expected geological understanding of the continuity of the mineral resource within this zone.
+These underground drilling results are consistent with the expected geological continuity of mineralisation within this zone of the mineral resource.

 The results of the sections of the underground drilling programme are outlined below.
-These results should be read in conjunction with the JORC Code 2012 Edition - Table 1, outlined in Appendix 2 of this announcement.
-On completion of the Ranger 3 Deeps Prefeasibility Study, ERA will be in a position to finalise the Ranger 3 Deeps resource model and make appropriate adjustments to the mineral resource statement.
+These results should be read in conjunction with the JORC Code 2012 edition - Table 1 outlined in Appendix 2 to this announcement.
+As previously stated, ERA will progressively release exploration drilling results of the Ranger 3 Deeps resource as cross sections are completed.
+On completion of the underground drilling programme, ERA will be in a position to review the Ranger 3 Deeps resource model and make appropriate adjustments to the mineral resource statement.